top of page

 We had dinner, and walked to the House of Commons, where I got my first view of Big Ben, the clock tower that is London's signature landmark.

 Sunday (May 31) -- We no longer needed the Ford Escort and dropped it off at an agency near Victoria Station.
 Then we boarded the Underground Train (or "Tube," as the locals have it) to look for the London home of John Wagner, the central character of "The Ragged Edge."
 Earlier, the concierge at our hotel, had given me the names of several likely boroughs where Wagner might live.
 Our first stop was in South Kensington.
-Once we had walked up to the street-level arcade, and pushed through the glass doors to Thurloe Street, I knew that this was the place.
+Once we had walked up to the street-level arcade, and pushed through the glass doors to Thurloe Street, I knew that here was the place.
 Across the street was a block of white row-houses, the kind I imagined Wagner would call home.
 I took several photos, and investigated the various side streets.
 One block over was a welcome pub, the kind I imagined Wagner would frequent.
 Inside was a gentleman watching the Monaco Grand Prix, that at first I thought was a tape-delayed broadcast.
 However, judging by the man's anger at Ayrton Senna, who was holding up Nigel Mansell's faster Williams-Renault, it dawned on me that being in London, the Monaco Grand Prix would be shown live at this hour.
 While I didn't stick around for the finish, I learned later that Senna's blocking tactics had paid off handsomely, and given him yet another Monaco Grand Prix victory (his fourth; he would win five in all).
 For Nigel Mansell, who had finished second, it was the one black mark in a season where he would win nearly every F1 race.

 Pubs (short for public house) were once the common man's club and social center, and feature a warm, homey atmosphere, with comfy upholstered furniture, dark woods, tiffany lamps, Victorian posters, and bric-a-brac.
 Some even have a fireplace.
 They all serve a variety of beers and food, and not just sandwiches, but hot meals and fresh salads.
 In London alone, there are some 6000 to 7000 pubs.